 The best cash ISA rates

-As a minimum, you are looking for an ISA that pays an interest rate higher than the UK’s rate of inflation (currently 1.7 per cent).
+As a minimum, you are looking for an ISA that pays an interest rate higher than the UK’s rate of inflation.
 Otherwise, your cash ISA is losing you money in real terms.

 Note that when you sign up to a multi-year fixed-term ISA, the rate might look attractive now, but it might not seem so good in future.
-For example, in two years’ time the Bank of England base rate might have risen from 0.5 to 3 per cent and there might be several instant access ISAs on the market paying 4 or 5 per cent.
-In this situation, the seven-year ISA you signed up to paying 3 per cent won’t seem such a good deal.
+For example, in several years’ time the Bank of England base rate might have risen and in this situation, the seven-year ISA you signed up to won’t seem such a good deal.